 - A student is responsible for registering under the proper tuition classification.
-The responsibility for the determination of a student's residency, for the purpose of paying tuition and fees, rests with the Office Graduate Admissions and is based upon information provided on the application for admission or on the North Georgia supplemental application form for physical therapy applicants applying through PTCAS.
+The responsibility for the determination of a student's residency, for the purpose of paying tuition and fees, rests with the Office Undergraduate Admissions or Cadet Admissions and is based upon information provided on the application for undergraduate admission or Cadet admission.

 - A person's legal residence is her/his permanent dwelling place.
 It is the place where she/he is generally understood to reside with the intent of remaining there indefinitely and returning there when absent.
 There must be a concurrence of actual residence and of intent to remain to acquire a legal residency in order to qualify for in-state tuition.

 - Applicants who have been denied in-state status for the purpose of paying tuition and fees may appeal this decision by completing an application for in-state tuition.
 Students must complete the application for in-state tuition and submit all required documentation to be considered for in-state tuition.
 Students who do not submit all requested documentation will not be considered for in-state tuition classification.